Thomas-Christie/trieste/results/final_ts_results/lockwood/adam_no_prev_rbf_batch_five_uniform_random/details.md

-Ran TS-AL with Adam optimiser on Lockwood problem using RBF kernel, with batch size of 5.
+Ran batched TS-AL on Lockwood with uniform random sampling for initialisation.

 ```
 Running Experiment with Flags: --acquisition_fn_optimiser=adam